You want smart political talk without the meltdowns?

 And that's why Mueller put together this team of activists working for him.

-And I'm also getting a lot an earful in the last 24 hours that there is information out there about others that work closely with Mueller that are just like this guy, Peter Stroke, and that they too.
+And I'm also getting an earful in the last 24 hours that there is information out there about others that work closely with Mueller that are just like this guy, Peter Stroke, and that they too.

-Um hang on a second, writing somebody.
+Hang on a second, writing somebody.

 There you go.